nbspdev-prc/InstaSave/README.md

 3. **Download or Open Media**
    - Click the "Download" button to open the media in a new tab.
 You can then right-click and save the image or video.
+   - If the button doesn't work immediately, try refreshing the page.
+   - Alternatively, you can copy the media link and open it in a separate tab to download.

 ## Notes

-- The extension works on both posts and stories.
-- For stories, the button is positioned lower to avoid UI overlap.
+- Everything should work fine out of the box.
-- If you encounter issues, try refreshing the page.
+- If you encounter any issues, simply refresh the page.
+- You can also try copying the media link and opening it in a new tab if needed.

 ## Development